 The general scene…

 Not long ago I was conducting my workshop out at one of my favorite locations, Point Reyes National Seashore.
 One of the first places I take folks is to this old boat, aptly named the “Point Reyes”.
-I have been photographing this old boat for almost 20 years now and in the last year, it has been disintegrating rapidly.
+I have been photographing this old boat for more than 20 years now and since 2018, it has been disintegrating rapidly.
 I fear it won’t be long before it is no longer photogenic nor a good teaching tool.
 I will sincerely miss this “The Old Girl” when the time comes.